 The internationally renowned composer Kate Moore writes a new work for choir and reed quintet.
-In Compassion (working title), Kate Moore addresses a shortcoming in our society that she views as the root of the troubled relationship between humankind and earth: a lack of compassion – for each other, our environment and our planet.
+In Chestnut Poet, Kate Moore addresses a shortcoming in our society that she views as the root of the troubled relationship between humankind and earth: a lack of compassion – for each other, our environment and our planet.

 Paul Simon The Sound of Silence

 Kate Moore Chestnut Poet: Song of the Chestnut Tree, a Story about Compassion